-I write about subjects ranging from climate change to gene therapy.
-My art interests focus on drawing and painting subjects from nature following the traditions of natural history illustration.
-While I do love making art, I am also passionate about using art to teach the life sciences.
+I write about topics ranging from climate change to gene therapy and my art interests focus on drawing and painting subjects from nature.
+I am also passionate about using art to teach the life sciences.
 Drawing and writing encourage you to slow down and think about small details, like a beetle on a leaf, giving you the time and space to really see and understand.
 This practice of thoughtful observation is the skill I most want to teach: it is not only the foundation of effective illustration and description, but also how to think like a scientist.

 As a freelance writer I have written and edited primarily for Northern Woodlands and the Vermont Biosciences Alliance.
-Many of my Northern Woodlands pieces are online: Northern Woodlands site
+Many of my Northern Woodlands pieces are online at https://northernwoodlands.org/

-And check out my blog on this site, Scientific Vermont
+And check out my blog on this site: The Curious Creative

 Please contact me if you are interested in discussing a writing project: